PatrickLang/kubernetes-windows-dev/README.md

 #### Test using CRI-ContainerD to pull and run an image

-> TODO: this doesn't work yet, section incomplete
+> TODO: this doesn't work yet, section incomplete.
+ContainerD fails to start a container without a CNI configured.

 First, you need a sandbox/pod configuration.
 Copy this into a file `pod-sandbox-default.json`.
 It will create a process-isolated Windows pod.